 Intergovernmental Revenue: The State distributes a portion of the liquor and cigarette tax to the City.
-A part of the Liquor Control Commission revenue is distributed to local governments in the form of State Shared Revenues.
+A Part of the Liquor Control Commission revenue is distributed to local governments in the form of State Shared Revenues.
 The State distributions are based on State projected population figures as provided by Portland State University.
-The City has received American Rescue Plan Act (ARPA) funds in year's past which are one-time funds issued by the federal government.
 The City has a 3% local tax on marijuana, which is collected by the State and distributed at the same time they distribute the City's allocated share of the statewide marijuana tax collections.
 New in this year's budget there was a line item added to account for OPIOID funds received from the national settlement agreements.
-Urban Renewal Agency (URA) proceeds were added for contracted services with the City of Silverton to administer the URA program.
+Urban Renewal Agency (URA) proceeds was added for contracted services with the City of Silverton to administer the URA program.